 Now you’ve got all of this delicious pumpkin puree, what should you do with it?

 The real question is, what CAN’T you do with it?
-These are my favorite pumpkin recipes that call for purée.
+These are my favorite recipes.

-For breakfast, whip up Pumpkin WafflesBanana Nut Pumpkin Bread, or Healthy Pumpkin Muffins.
+For breakfast, whip up Pumpkin WafflesBanana Nut Pumpkin Bread, or Pumpkin Muffins.

 Pumpkin Butter goes with so many things.

-Yes, even your pup can eat pumpkin with Pumpkin Dog Treats!
+Yes, even your pup can eat it, too, with Pumpkin Dog Treats!

 Tap stars to rate!